Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool inserts a Word field at the end of a paragraph and provides examples of common field codes.
-However, it does not explicitly differentiate itself from sibling tools like insert_date_field or insert_page_number_field, which have more specific purposes.
+The description clearly states the tool inserts a Word field at the end of a paragraph, which is a specific verb+resource.
+It provides examples of common field codes.
+However, it does not distinguish this general field insertion tool from sibling tools that insert specific field types like insert_merge_field or insert_date_field, leaving ambiguity for an agent.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.